WROW: Beautiful music

 In 1983, Capital Cities sold WROW-AM-FM to JAG Communications, owner of WLKW-AM-FM in Providence, Rhode Island, for $3.2 million; the company was controlled by John A. Gambling, morning host at WOR in New York City.
-JAG would sell WROW-AM-FM and WLKW-FM to Wilks/Schwartz Broadcasting for $15.39 million in 1987; the WROW stations soon ended up in the hands of Radio Terrace, owners of WLNA and WHUD in Peekskill.
+JAG would sell WROW-AM-FM and WLKW-FM to Wilks/Schwartz Broadcasting for $15.39 million in 1987; the WROW stations soon ended up in the hands of Radio Terrace, owners of WLNA and WHUD in Peekskill a month later.

 Switch to news/talk

 The aging demographics of the easy listening format led to a split in programming for WROW-AM-FM in 1991, with WROW-AM keeping the easy listening sound.
 In 1993, the WROW stations were bought by Albany Broadcasting, which soon made changes to both stations.
 In February 1994, WROW flipped to an all-news format by day with talk programming nights and weekends.

 Though a good idea on paper, the news format had low ratings and was a high expense format.
 In 1996, the station flipped to a full-time talk format.
 A slow starter at first, the arrival in 1997 of former WQBK host and program director Paul Vandenburgh helped improve ratings and made WROW a formidable second talk station next to talk leader WGY 810 AM.
+The station had shows hosted by Capital reporter Fred Dicker; Albany Mayor Jerry Jennings, Dan Lynch, Jaime Roberts and Joe Lirosi and more.

 In 2007, WROW began overhauling its programming.
 Vandenburgh left WROW in October 2007 to become part-owner of WGDJ 1300 AM, a station on WQBK's former frequency.
 Leaving along with Vandenburgh to go to WGDJ were the Live from the Capitol report with Fred Dicker and a weekly interview show with Albany Mayor Jerry Jennings.
 Mike and the Mad Dog, which had aired as WROW's afternoon show as a simulcast with 660 WFAN in New York City, was dropped at this time as well.